 - Vitamin D. This is the sunshine vitamin and is needed to keep our bones and teeth healthy.
 It is also said to have an effect on mood.
 Deficiency is common and so is seasonable affective disorder (SAD), or winter blues, which studies suggest that up to 15% of us suffer from.
 Unfortunately your body can’t make vitamin D from sunlight during the winter months, but you can eat oily fish and eggs, which are naturally rich in vitamin D, or fortified breakfast cereals with added vitamin D.

-- Stress hormones trigger anti-immune reactions.
+- De-stress.
+Stress hormones trigger anti-immune reactions.
 Winter can be a hectic time with many social events to arrange and attend.
 Make sure you take time out to relax to keep stress levels at bay.
 Mindfulness meditation is helpful for some people, as is exercise.

 - Keep bugs at bay.
 Use antibacterial hand wash and put used tissues in the bin.
 These two small measures make a big difference when it comes to fighting the spread of germs.